Why CauseLabs chose WordPress as its preferred CMS for small business and nonprofit website development.

 WordPress: A World-Leading CMS

-When it comes to CMS platforms, WordPress stands out as a global leader.
+When it comes to CMS platforms, WordPress for content management stands out as a global leader.
 Powering over 40% of the world’s websites as of 2023, WordPress boasts a user-friendly interface, high customization possibilities, and a robust community that continuously contributes to its development.

-CauseLabs chose WordPress largely because of its unbeatable flexibility.
+CauseLabs chose WordPress for content management largely because of its unbeatable flexibility.
 WordPress offers a wide array of plugins and themes, many of them free and open-source.
-This means that CauseLabs can easily shape websites to fit their clients’ unique requirements and brand styles.
+This means that CauseLabs can easily shape websites to fit their client’s unique requirements and brand styles.

-While it may never get away from its original brand identity as a blogging platform, you might be surprised to know that many large e-commerce sites such as Central Market and Best Buy, entertainment giants such as AMC, and even goverment websites use WordPress as their CMS.
+While it may never get away from its original brand identity as a blogging platform, you might be surprised to know that many large e-commerce sites such as Central Market and Best Buy, entertainment giants such as AMC, and even government websites use WordPress as their Content Management System (CMS).

 WordPress has an active and diverse community of developers, users, and enthusiasts.
 This community provides a wealth of resources, from troubleshooting advice to innovative plugin development.
 This vast support network enables CauseLabs to continuously enhance its WordPress-based solutions, providing even greater value to its clients.

 The community is one of the reasons we stuck with WordPress so long ago.
-Now we are connected with many plugin owners and hosting companies which have been an added benefit for our nonprofit clients who are able to get nonprofit licenses.
-And all of our clients get access to top tier support on our premium plugins.
+Now we are connected with many plugin owners and hosting companies which has been an added benefit for our nonprofit clients who can get nonprofit licenses.
+And all of our clients get access to top-tier support on our premium plugins.

 Another great benefit to WordPress is that it provides excellent scalability options, ensuring that websites can grow and evolve with the organization.
 This was a key consideration for CauseLabs, given their focus on helping organizations scale their operations and reach.

-Choosing WordPress as its primary CMS allows CauseLabs to effectively deliver on its mission of growing positive impact.
-The platform’s user-friendly interface, high customizability, and robust community, coupled with its security and scalability features, make it an ideal choice for developing websites that drive positive change.
+Choosing WordPress as our preferred CMS allows CauseLabs to effectively deliver on its mission of growing positive impact.
+More than that, it also helps our clients with their ongoing maintenance and enhancements as it allows them to grow and evolve their website alongside their organization.
+The platform’s user-friendly interface, high customizability, and robust community, coupled with its security and scalability features, make it an ideal choice for developing websites that drive business and positive change.

 For more insights into how CauseLabs uses technology to grow positive impact, check out our 4 Week Guide for Digital Innovation.